 Explore the connections between the island and the Pre-Raphaelite movement

-• Delve into the broader history of the Isle of Wight, from Roman times to the 20th century, and luxuriate in some of its beautiful gardens
+Delve into the broader history of the Isle of Wight, from Roman times to the 20th century

-Cost of £1245 includes: return ferry travel as foot passenger, accommodation based on sharing a twin or double bedded room, breakfast, dinner with water & coffee, excursions & admissions, gratuities.
+Included: return ferry travel as foot passenger, accommodation based on sharing a twin or double bedded room, breakfast, one lunch, dinner with water & coffee, excursions & admissions, gratuities.

-Not included: travel insurance, double room for single use supplement £145.
+Not Included: travel insurance, double room for single use supplement £125.